HowDoIGitHelp/pckmeasurementtool/README.md

 # Latex packages
 Im not sure about this but I think you need to install these packages to your latex engine.
-If youre using miktex you can use the *MiktexPackage Installer* which is installed once you install miktex (for different engines there is also a package installer ussualy)
+If youre using miktex you can use the *MiktexPackage Installer* which is installed once you install miktex (for different engines there is also a package installer usualy)
  - *ragged2e* for hyphenated left align
- - *sourceserifpro*, *sourcesanspro*, *sourcecodepro* for adobe x pro fonts
+ - *sourceserifpro*, *sourcesanspro*, and *sourcecodepro* for adobe x pro fonts

 # Usage
 Just replace the markdown files on input/ with your own.